 (b) shall notify the applicant and amend the register accordingly.

-57. Reports to be made by permit holders
+57. Reports by permit holders, when required, content of etc.

 (1) Where the Commission by notice in writing or a condition imposed in relation to a permit so requires, the permit holder shall, not later than the day required by the Commission, furnish to the Commission a report verified in such manner as the Commission may require by the permit holder, and in the case of a body of persons, corporate or unincorporate, also by 2 officers of that body other than the permit holder, being persons appointed by that body with the approval of the Commission for the purposes of this section, showing —